usize/kubecon-japan-materials/kubecon-japan-speaker-notes.md

 > **Speaker notes (while waiting for response):**
 > What's happening right now: the UI sent an A2A JSON-RPC message/send
 > request.
-The AuthBridge sidecar validated the JWT.
+The RossoCortex sidecar validated the JWT.
 The agent's LLM
 > reasoned about the query.
 It called get_news through the MCP Gateway —
 > the gateway routed it to the news backend.
 The response is flowing back.